ruggeri/tech-notes/programming-languages/compilers.md

 * The `/` operator is a "lookahead" operator.
 It says: "the stuff to the left was the token, but it must be followed by the stuff to the right, which is not part of the token."
+* Finite Automata:
+    * DFA is pretty easy.
+    * NFA basically allows you to transition to multiple states.
+You're in the union of the states.
+* Computability sidenote:
+    * NFA can always be simulated by a DFA.
+Basically, the DFA keeps track of the set of states the NFA could be in.
+    * So NFA does not increase the computability power of DFA.
+    * Let's considered a NTM, a non-deterministic Turing Machine.
+    * It can likewise be simulated by a TM.
+* Complexity Sidenote:
+    * Problems that an NTM can solve in polytime are exactly those that a TM can verify in polytime.
+    * NTM => verifier is easy.
+Record the sequence of choices the NTM makes as a string.
+Then have the TM run the NTM program, but always make the specified choice along the way.
+    * Verifier => NTM.
+This feels cheap.
+Have the NTM guess each character of the certificate.
+Then run the verifier.
+* Can represent automata with a transition table of `(state, character) -> states`.
+* We can convert an NFA to a DFA.
+    * Each DFA state represents possibly multiple NFA states.
+    * You start with a DFA state for the start NFA state.
+    * Iterate through the NFA states mapped to the DFA state.
+    * Iterate through the characters transitioning out of the NFA state.
+    * If you haven't seen this char before for this DFA state, create a new DFA state.
+    * Record the NFA states that have to be in this DFA state.
+    * Continue.
+* Alternatively, you can just "simulate" an NFA by doing the DFA translation "on-the-fly".
+    * Basically, you just keep track of all the states you could be in, then update each time you process another character.
+* The conversion will be faster for repeated reuse, but the simulation could be faster for a single use.
+Another problem: the translation may require a ton of memory, because you may create a ton of new DFA states.